pretix/pretix/doc/api/resources/orders.rst

-subevent                              integer                    ID of the date inside an event series this position belongs to (or ``null``). pseudonymization_id                   string                     A random ID, e.g. for use in lead scanning apps checkins                              list of objects            List of check-ins with this ticket ├ list                                integer                    Internal ID of the check-in list ├ datetime                            datetime                   Time of check-in ├ type                                string                     Type of scan (defaults to ``entry``)
+subevent                              integer                    ID of the date inside an event series this position belongs to (or ``null``). pseudonymization_id                   string                     A random ID, e.g. for use in lead scanning apps checkins                              list of objects            List of check-ins with this ticket ├ id                                  integer                    Internal ID of the check-in event ├ list                                integer                    Internal ID of the check-in list ├ datetime                            datetime                   Time of check-in ├ type                                string                     Type of scan (defaults to ``entry``)